arittrosaha/A-Mazing-Algorithms/README.md

 Note - The application is hosted in GitHub.

+If you find a bug or have a recommendation to make this application better, please contact me through GitHub or my email, arittrosaha@gmail.com.
+Thank you very much!

 ## Summary
 **Synopsis** - It is a maze game and a graph algorithm simulator that uses algorithms and data structures to generate and solve mazes while also giving an option for a player to solve the maze by themselves.
 It is coded with vanilla JS and rendered using HTML5 Canvas.